 9. Get the equipment you need to be active

 When you are looking at purchases in the pre-natal or early post-natal period, consider what is going to be conducive to a successful postpartum exercise plan.
-If navigating the shops with ease is important to you, then get a buggy that allows you to do so easily.
+If navigating the shops easily is important to you, then get a buggy that allows you to do so.
 However, if you are reading this article, it’s probable that fitness is important to you.
-Perhaps you also have taken on board my tip about online shopping!
+Perhaps you have also taken my tip about online shopping on board!

-If fitness is going to be your focus, get a buggy that will help you with that.
+If fitness is your focus, get a buggy that will help you with that.
 There are plenty of places you can get a good second-hand one if needed, so you don’t need to pay a fortune for it.
 We opted for the mountain buggy terrain model, which enabled me to take my daughter off-road.
-She could lie down flat in it when she was really small, and can still fit in it at three years old.
+She could lie down flat in it when she was really small and could still fit in it up to five years old.

 Or would you prefer to exercise with bubs in a wrap or front pack?
-This will enable you to go places that the best off-road buggy won’t be able to go.
-We opted for the Manduca front pack that could convert to a backpack when our daughter became bigger.
-(We used it well into her fourth year when she was around 15-16 kilos during some of our longer walks).
+This will enable you to go places that the best off-road buggy won’t be able to.
+We opted for the Manduca front pack that could convert to a backpack when our daughter grew.
+(We used it well into her fourth year when she was around 15-16 kilos during some of our longer walks.)

-It appealed to me because it’s lightweight and therefore easy to travel with.
-It was one that would be able to see her right through until she could walk long distances on her own.
-Additionally, it’s made from organic cotton and hemp so the environmentally and health-friendly materials appealed to me.
+It appealed to me because it’s lightweight and, therefore, easy to travel with.
+It would be able to see her through until she could walk long distances on her own.
+Additionally, it’s made from organic cotton and hemp, so the environmentally and health-friendly materials appealed to me.

 How are your feet feeling?